“As soon as we opened the door, people flooded in”

-In 1985, Sister Grace Miller could see that homelessness was a big problem in Rochester, N.Y.
-And there weren’t enough shelters to meet the need.
-So she went to work.
-And with help from the Sisters of Mercy, she opened a shelter in a small house on Central Park just north of downtown Rochester.
+Sister Grace Miller could see that homelessness was a big problem in Rochester, NY, and there simply weren’t enough shelters to meet the need.
+Sister Grace immediately went to work, and with help from the Sisters of Mercy, she opened a shelter in a small house on Central Park just north of downtown Rochester.